fl0101/fl0101/README.md

 :house_with_garden: I'm from Brazil.

-:books: I'm currently learning Python programming
+:books: I'm currently learning JavaScript programming

 :outbox_tray: Goals for 2024: find a new job.